Student Success and the IRU VCs’ Fellowship

-The IRU hosts a quarterly webinar series discussing how to maximise the benefits of WIL in Australian universities.
+In 2019, the IRU hosted a WIL webinar series discussing how to maximise the benefits of WIL in Australian universities.
 You can view the webinar recordings here (use the broken square icon in the bottom right of the video to play in full-screen mode).

 Previous IRU VCs’ Fellow projects

 This collection showcases innovative practices that support student and graduate success across the IRU.
 The aim of the collection is to disseminate good practice, and provide a mechanism through which to encourage cross-sector collaboration.

 Learning Analytics affords the opportunity to encourage student metacognition and reflection, however for this to occur, learners must have access to information about their learning and be equipped with the skills to understand its meaning and the supports required to seek assistance.
 Our work will build upon the strong analytic foundations in existence across the IRU, and offer opportunities to collaboratively develop and scale tools that support students and produce quality educational experiences.

 Supporting graduate employability goes far beyond preparation for a single graduate job, to encompass the skills and capabilities required for success in the changing industrial landscape.
 Our work is to develop authentic, employability curricula and opportunities that encourage students to broaden their skills and reflect on their capabilities across the student lifecycle.
 By creatively, aligning our efforts we will ensure the work readiness of our graduates, whilst maximising opportunities for collaboration and resource sharing across the IRU.